 Shortages of Disk Management Shrink Volume function:

 - It can only shrink NTFS partition, FAT32 and any other types of partitions are not supported.

 - As the tips in the shrinking window, you cannot shrink a volume beyond the point where any unmovable files are located.

-How to shrink drive with DiskPart command
+2. How to shrink partition using DiskPart cmd

 Comparing with Disk Management and diskpart, NIUBI Partition Editor has more advantages such as: